dhemery/dale.emery.name.dalefiction/site/content/posts/2006-11-jeremy-comes-home-chapter-5-scene-2-part-1.md

 ---
-categories:
-- Jeremy Comes Home
+title: "Jeremy Comes Home: Chapter 5, Scene 2 (part 1)"
 date: 2006/11/13 20:57:00
 tags:
+- Jeremy Comes Home
 - manuscript
-title: Jeremy Comes Home, Chapter 5, Scene 2 (part 1)
-comments: true
-published: true
-layout: post

 ---

 <em>NOTE:  Okay, so this scene is coming out even longer than the earlier long one.
 I'll post it in chunks.
 Maybe later I'll find a way to break it into multiple scenes.</em>